 Do you consider yourself a connoisseur of the macabre?
 Do you often find yourself laying awake late into the night, staring at your ceiling, wondering what's the nastiest display at the Mütter Museum in Philadelphia?
 If so, it's time to get dirty with this list all about the Mütter Museum of The College of Physicians of Philadelphia, also known as the museum of medical oddities.

 The Mütter Museum opened in 1858, after surgeon Dr. Thomas Dent Mütter donated $30,000 and 1,700 medicine-related objects and specimens to the college, on the condition that his collection be expanded upon and curated.
 And thus, the weird displays at the Mutter Museum came into being.

-In the 19th century, only criminals’s bodies were disseminated and publicly displayed.
+In the 19th century, only criminals’ remains were disseminated and publicly displayed.
 Since most regular folks didn't want to associate themselves with that element, it wasn't fashionable to donate your body to science.
-Thus, grave robbing was a thing (doctors and scientists bought corpses), as were moulages, or wax sculptures, such as the one pictured above, which depicts someone with late-stage syphilis.
+Thus, grave robbing was popular, as were moulages, or wax sculptures, such as the one pictured above, which depicts someone with late-stage syphilis.

 How would this patient be treated?
 They’d be locked in a box with mercury fumes, which usually ended the patient before the syphilis did.